RICH0423/spring-boot-api/README.md

 # spring-boot-api
-Multi module template for Spring Boot 2.0
+Multi module template for Spring Boot 2.0 with Spring Cloud Zuul

 ### Build and run application